 For the crust:

+- Line the crust with waxed or parchment paper.
 Place a few pie weights into the center of the crust.
-Or line the crust with foil and fill with dried beans or rice.
+Or fill with dried beans or rice.
 Bake the crust for about 8 minutes.
 Remove the weights, return to the oven, and bake for 3 additional minutes.
 Allow the crust to cool slightly.

 For the pie: